SELab-2/Dwengo-5/doc/api_doc.md

 }
 ```

-- HTTP 500 errors will not be explicitly mentioned in this documentation, as they are always unexpected errors and should otherwise need be written everywhere.
+- HTTP 500 errors will not be explicitly mentioned in this documentation, as they are always unexpected errors and should otherwise need to be added everywhere.

 ## Authentication